symbol/symbol-docs/source/getting-started/setup-workstation.rst

     Introduce NEM 2 Node URL.
 (Example: http://localhost:3000): http://localhost:3000
     Insert profile name (blank means default and it could overwrite the previous profile):

-.. note:: If the test network node goes it is not working, you can use another node url from this list.
+.. note:: If the test network node is not working, you can use another node url from this list.
 You can also **run your own testnet node** following :doc:`this guide <../guides/network/running-a-test-net-node>`.

 3. You should see the account credentials in your terminal.